Literacy in India: Rajasthan

 Although the decadal rise from 2001 to 2011 was only 6.7% (60.4% in 2001 to 67.7% in 2011), Rajasthan had the biggest percentage decadal (1991–2001) increase in the literacy of all Indian states, from about 38% to about 61%, a leapfrog that has been termed "spectacular" by some observers.
-Aggressive state government action, in the form of the District Primary Education Programme, the Shiksha Karmi initiative and the Lok Jumbish program are credited with the rapid improvement.
+Aggressive state government action, in the form of the District Primary Education Programme, the Shiksha Karmi initiative and the Lok Jumbish programme are credited with the rapid improvement.
 Virtually every village in Rajasthan now has primary school coverage.
 When statehood was granted to Rajasthan in 1956, it was the least literate state in India with a literacy rate of 18%.

-Literacy efforts
+Literacy promotion

 The right to education is a fundamental right, and UNESCO aimed at education for all by 2015.
 India, along with the Arab states and sub-Saharan Africa, has a literacy level below the threshold level of 75%, but efforts are ongoing to achieve that level.
 The campaign to achieve at least the threshold literacy level represents the largest ever civil and military mobilization in the country.
 International Literacy Day is celebrated each year on 8 September with the aim to highlight the importance of literacy to individuals, communities and societies.